evanmoran/repeat/README.md

       -s, --separator <c>   Regexp to split content on (default: '\t') -m, --marker <c>      Regexp to find argument in the format (default: '\#')

-                            In many ways `$` is a more natural choice but because it has much more meaning on the commandline it ends up requiring lots more escaping.
+                            Note: Initially `$` seemed a better choice for the marker but in practice it required too much character escaping.

       --comma               Alias for --separator ','
       --tab                 Alias for --separator '\t'